Kedarnath Temple: Earliest written reference

 At a height of 3583 m, 223 km from Rishikesh, on the shores of Mandakini river, a tributary of Ganga, is a stone edifice of unknown date.
 One of the earliest references to Kedarnath occurs in the Skanda Purana (c.
 7th-8th century), which contains a story describing the origin of the Ganges river.
 The text names Kedara (Kedarnath) as the place where Shiva released the holy water from his matted hair.

 According to the hagiographies based on Madhava's Sankshepa-shankara-vijaya, the 8th century philosopher Adi Shankara died at the mountains near Kedarnath; although other hagiographies, based on Anandagiri's Prachina-Shankara-Vijaya, state that he died at Kanchipuram.
 The ruins of a monument marking the purported death place of Shankara are located at Kedarnath.
-Kedarnath was definitely a prominent pilgrimage centre by the 12th century, when it is mentioned in Kritya-kalpataru written by the Gahadavala minister Bhatta Lakshmidhara.
-Adi Shankara was believed to have revived this temple, along with Badrinath and other temples of Uttarakhand; he is believed to have attained Mahasamadhi at Kedarnath.
+Kedarnath was definitely a prominent pilgrimage centre by the 12th century, when it is mentioned in Kritya-kalpataru written by the Gahadavala minister Bhatta Lakshmidhara.Adi Shankara was believed to have revived this temple, along with Badrinath and other temples of Uttarakhand; he is believed to have attained Mahasamadhi at Kedarnath.

+Deities

+The Kedarnath Temple is dedicated to the Hindu deity Shiva, who is worshipped locally under the name Kedarnath.
+The presiding image of Kedarnath in the form of three-sided lingam with a pedestal 3.6 m in circumference and 3.6 m in height.
+The name is derived from Sanskrit, with "Kedarnath" (also rendered as Kedaranatha or Kedareshvara) meaning "Lord of the Marshy Ground".
+The site is regarded as a dham, a term denoting a particularly sacred abode of a deity.
+The presence of Shiva at Kedarnath is believed to be svayambhu (self-manifested), indicating that the deity's form is naturally occurring rather than sculpted by human hands.
+Bhukund Bhairavnath is the guardian deity, kul-devta, associated with the Kedarnath Temple.
+His open-air shrine is situated on a ridge overlooking the main temple complex.